janwienand/ChemApp/README.md

 ## 1. Overview

-**ChemApp** is a simple Java web application built for SAST demonstration purposes.
+**ChemApp** is a simple Java web application built for AppSec demonstration purposes.

 It uses the following technologies:
 * **Language:** Java 8